Kate Walsh (@nctqkate)

 Julie taught secondary math for 13 years in Montgomery County (MD) schools before joining NCTQ.
 During that time she was a co-founder in two applications for the Jaime Escalante Public Charter School.
 Prior to teaching, she worked as a policy analyst for state government in Wisconsin and Minnesota, and for Yale University's Institution for Social and Policy Studies.
 She holds a BA (geology, Carleton College), a MS (water resources management, University of Wisconsin), and a MAT (secondary math, American University).

-Director, District Policy and Practice
+Managing Director, District Policy and Practice

 Prior to joining NCTQ, Sarah worked for Baltimore City Schools where she designed and implemented district teacher compensation, evaluation, and preparation policies.
 Before that, she taught high school English in west Baltimore.
 Her professional interests include teacher support and development, performance management, assessment and evaluation.
 She has a BA in English and History from Oberlin College and holds a Maryland Advanced Professional Teaching Certificate earned through the Johns Hopkins University MAT program.